saltyorg/docs/docs/saltbox/backup/restore.md

     !!! info
         Don't copy any other files; they will be downloaded as needed by the restore process that you will run in a couple minutes.

-    Then run `preinstall` which will setup the user account and a few other dependencies for the restore.
+    Run `preinstall` which will setup the user account and a few other dependencies for the restore.

     ```shell
     sb install preinstall
     ```

     !!! info
-        From this point you'll want to make sure you run commands as the user specified in the accounts.yml
+        From this point you'll want to make sure you run commands as the user specified in the `accounts.yml`; this means you shoudl log out and log back in as `seed` [or the user in `accounts.yml` if you changed it]

     !!! info
         If you are using a service account to authenticate the rclone remote that holds the backup, you will need to put that SA JSON file in place manually so that the restore process can authenticate the remote to download the rest of the backup.